aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 #### Networking stack

-Deploys the following resources that are reused by other templates:
+Deploys the following resources that are later reused by other templates:
 - AWS Transit gateway (TGW)
 - AWS VPC Endpoints
     - API Gateway VPC Endpoint